mikejoyceio/map-panda/README.md

 Problems?
 Detailed usage instructions can been found [here](https://docs.python.org/2/library/basehttpserver.html).

-(NOTE: If you would like to serve the application locally without Python Simple Server, make sure to serve on the port '8000' otherwise the Uber API will not return ride price estimates)
+NOTE: If you would like to serve the application locally without Python Simple Server, make sure to serve on port 8000 otherwise the Uber API will not return ride price estimates.

 ##Build

 The [Gulp](http://gulpjs.com/) streaming build system is used in this project to minify, concatenate and move files to the appropriate directories.
+Build files have already been added to the repo and can be found in the [dist](dist) directory.

-To be able to run the build system, you will need to have [Node JS](https://nodejs.org/en/download/package-manager/#osx) installed.
+If you would like to run the build yourself locally, you will need to have [Node JS](https://nodejs.org/en/download/package-manager/#osx) installed.

+NOTE: All of the following commands need to be ran from the root of the project.

 ######Install Gulp

-From the root of the project, run the following command in the terminal:

 ```
 $ sudo npm install --save-dev gulp